qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 GPS signal strength
 -------------------

-|gpstrack_barchart| Here, you can see the signal strength of the satellites you
+|gpsTrackBarChart| Here, you can see the signal strength of the satellites you
 are receiving signals from.

 .. _figure_gps_strength: